KOTOR-Community-Portal/mod-builds/content/k1/full.md

 **Author:** JCarter426

-**Description:** If you preferred the robes in KOTOR 2, as most seem to, does JC have a mod for you.
+**Description:** If you preferred the robes in KOTOR 2, as most seem to, does JC sure have a mod for you.
 Cloaked Jedi Robes migrates all of the robe types from KOTOR 2 straight into KOTOR, while still managing to retain the unique color schemes of the original (should you choose to use one of the two options for that, anyway!).
 If you've long sought robe consistency across the two games, look no further.

 **Category & Tier:** Appearance Change / 2 - Recommended